pink-junkjard/hyperfiddle/README.md

 * Fiddles have *links* to other fiddles (links are pink)
 * Three types of link: *anchors* & *iframes* (hypermedia), and *buttons* (eval)

+All fiddles are url addressable.
+You can hydrate fiddle urls as HTML (as a webpage), or as EDN (as an API).

 ```clojure
 {:db/id 17592186045418,                                     ; Root query
  :fiddle/type :query,